nextauthjs/next-auth/www/docs/schemas/models.md

 title: Models
 ---

-## Overview

-This a description of the models and data structure used by NextAuth.js default database adapter (TypeORM).

-You can define your own models and schemas or [create your own database adapter](/tutorials/creating-a-database-adapter).

-In NextAuth.js all table/collection names are plural, and all table names and column names use snake_case when used with an SQL database and camelCase when used with Document database.
-Indexes are declared on properties where appropriate.

-:::tip
-Models in NextAuth.js are built for ANSI SQL but are polymorphic and are transformed to adapt to the database being used; there is some variance in specific data types (e.g. for datetime, text fields, etc).
+Models in NextAuth.js are built for ANSI SQL but are polymorphic and are transformed to adapt to the database being used; there is some variance in specific data types (e.g. for datetime, text fields, etc) but they are functionally the same with as much parity in behaviour as possible.

+All table/collection names in the built in models are are plural, and all table names and column names use `snake_case` when used with an SQL database and `camelCase` when used with Document database.

+:::note
+You can [extend the built in models](/tutorials/typeorm-custom-models) and even [create your own database adapter](/tutorials/creating-a-database-adapter) if you want to use NextAuth.js with a database that is not supported out of the box.
 :::

+---

-### User
+## User

 Table: `users`